People sitting at public computer stations at Tommy Douglas Library

 An express computer session lasts up to 15 minutes.

-Each computer has:
+Each Windows 11 computer has:

-• Internet access: Chrome, FireFox, Internet Explorer
+• Internet browsers: Chrome, FireFox, Edge

-• Microsoft 2016: Word, Excel and Powerpoint
+• Microsoft Office Suite 2016: Word, Excel, PowerPoint, Publisher

 We permanently delete all user data between sessions as per City of Burnaby’s IT Policy.
 This includes deleting your internet browser history, passwords, and any files stored on the computer.
 Your browsing history and files can’t be restored once your session ends.